Kilmarnock, East Ayrshire

 In 2019, ownership of the Take A Bow Centre transferred from East Ayrshire Council to the newly established Take a Bow Development Trust.

-The building was constructed in the early 1970’s and after nearly 50 years of use, was in need of substantial improvements to keep it operational and provide the community with a key asset.
+The building was constructed in the early 1970s and after 50 years of use, was in need of substantial improvements to keep it operational and provide the community with a key asset.

-Carbon Futures undertook detailed operational energy modelling(CIBSE TM54) to assess numerous improvement options, including fabric enhancements, Zero Emissions Heating and Hot Water, Mechanical Ventilation with Heat recovery and Renewables.
-The data from the analysis allowed the team to target a number of options and develop them into an energy stragey that was incorporated within the design proposals.
+The data from our analysis allowed the team to target viable options and develop them into an energy strategy that was incorporated within the design proposals.

 Enhanced wall, floor and roof insulation